MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/high-availability.md

 In-region high availability (HA) avoids database downtime by maintaining standby replicas of every shard in a cluster.
 If a shard becomes unresponsive for any reason, Azure Cosmos DB for MongoDB vCore switches incoming connections from the failed shard to its standby.
-When failover happens promoted shards always have fresh data through synchronous replication.
+When failover happens, promoted shards always have fresh data through synchronous replication.

 All primary shards in a cluster are provisioned into one [availability zone (AZ)](/azure/reliability/availability-zones-overview) for better latency between the shards.
 The standby shards are provisioned into